Non-Markovianity and memory enhancement in Quantum Reservoir Computing: Conclusions

-\textit{Conclusions.--} We have established fundamental limitations on memory capacity in Markovian QRC and demonstrated how non-Markovianity can enhance memory retention.
+We have established fundamental limitations on memory capacity in Markovian QRC and demonstrated how non-Markovianity can enhance memory retention.
 Our results show that Markovian reservoirs inevitably experience an exponential decay of past memory, restricting their information capacity for long-term dependencies.
 By incorporating non-Markovian dynamics in an illustrative example, we have demonstrated an extension of the reservoir’s memory through a revival mechanism and the enhancing effect in a non-linear memory task requiring long-range correlations.
 While in this case the performance improvement is monotonous in the revival strength, this is not the common situation.
 With an embedding approach enabling the controlled introduction of non-Markovianity in QRC, we showed that non-Markovian reservoirs can outperform their Markovian counterparts in chaotic time series forecasting, illustrating the practical benefits of memory effects in quantum machine learning.
-Our results establish non-Markovianity as a resource for QRC, with broader implications in quantum information processing.
-An open, challenging question is to establish a comprehensive theoretical framework in QRC to relate reservoirs' memory and non-Markovianity to their performance on different temporal tasks.
+Our results establish non-Markovianity as a resource for QRC, with broader implications in quantum information processing. \an{Crucially, the memory enhancement demonstrated here is not achieved through classical means such as network enlargement or delayed feedback, but through a physical mechanism intrinsic to open quantum dynamics, underscoring the unique computational advantage offered by non-Markovian quantum systems.} An open, challenging question is to establish a comprehensive theoretical framework in QRC to relate reservoirs' memory and non-Markovianity to their performance on different temporal tasks.